ArturSojka/background-remover-backend/README.md

-# Backend for background removal project
+# Backend and model training code for background removal project

 ## Setup